The mestiza muse

 However, both are polyhydric alcohols.
 Their usage in high concentrations is not suitable for natural, virgin low-porosity hair.

-Glycerin is sticky and its high dosage makes hair heavy while both also suppress the detergency and foamability of the cleansing formulation.
+Glycerin is sticky, and its high dosage makes hair heavy.
+Both also suppress the detergency and foamability of the cleansing formulation.

 Formaldehyde Preservatives